 Our Editor’s Best Papier Mache Supplies Reviews

-- One step; mixes easily, molds quickly and easy to handle; adheres to most any surface; dries remarkably hard and can be sanded, sawn, cut or drilled
+- Adheres to most any surface and dries to a remarkably hard finish with minimal shrinkage, can be sanded, sawn, cut or drilled when fully cured

 - Perfect for school projects, dioramas, decorative objects and intricate sculpture; easy to paint and add texture, detail, patterns and color